 His 7-day a week workout goes like this:

-Now that you’re all caught up let’s get into the logistics of this workout routine.
+Now that you’re all caught up, let’s get into the logistics of this workout routine.
 These are the aspects of this workout that you need to be aware of in order to keep your body safe and actually see decent results.
+Given that we provide software for personal trainers to help them create workouts, plan fitness programs, and track progress, we decided to delve further into the One Punch Man workout from a trainer’s point of view.

 Get Started With the One Punch Man Workout

-Try to accomplish a quarter of the amount, to begin with for five days out of the week.
+Try to accomplish a quarter of the amount, to begin with on four or five days out of the week.
 This puts you at:

 25 pushups, 25 situps, 25 squats, and 1.5 miles

-I guarantee that you are not built like an anime character, so give yourself at least two rest days out of the week.
+I guarantee that you are not built like an anime character, so give yourself at the very least two rest days out of the week.

 30 pushups, 30 situps, 30 squats, and 2 miles